-- If the virtual SError interrupt is unmasked at the current Exception level, it is taken before the completion of the ESB instruction. - If the virtual SError interrupt is masked at the current Exception level: - HCR_EL2.VSE or HCR.VA is cleared to 0b0. - The virtual SError interrupt syndrome from VSESR_EL2 or VDFSR is recorded in VDISR_EL2 or VDISR. - VDISR_EL2.A or VDISR.A is set to 0b1 to indicate the SError interrupt was pending prior to the execution of the ESB instruction.
+- If the virtual SError interrupt is unmasked at the current Exception level, it is taken before the completion of the ESB instruction. - If the virtual SError interrupt is masked at the current Exception level: - The pending state of the virtual SError interrupt is cleared. - The virtual SError interrupt syndrome is set to the IMPLEMENTATION DEFINED syndrome for the virtual SError interrupt.
+See R{YZCYX} and R{JQGXD} . - VDISR_EL2.A or VDISR.A is set to 0b1 to indicate the SError interrupt was pending prior to the execution of the ESB instruction.